 The force boundary condition applies a distributed force to the structure.
-It can be applied to the faces of a structure.
-It works as a surface traction on each element of the assigned topological entity and its value is proportional to each element’s area.
+It can be assigned to any number of faces of a structure.
+This boundary condition works as a surface traction on each element of the assigned topological entity and its value is proportional to each element’s area.

-The user has to define the force components in the global coordinate system.
+Please note that the force components should be defined based on the global coordinate system.
 Each force component can be applied as a constant value, function, or table.
-For function or table input, the value can depend on time (or frequency respectively) or spatial coordinates.
+For function or table input, the value can depend on time or spatial coordinates.

 The figure below illustrates what happens when a force boundary condition is assigned to multiple entities:

 In the configuration above, since both faces have the same surface area, a force of 25 Newtons in the x-direction and 50 Newtons in the y-direction will be applied on each face.